Protocols

 Try it: Compare the protocol layer in lab 03 with the host layer in lab 09.

-Real tools: Claude Code-style built-ins, Copilot CLI tool surfaces, Goose + MCP, Gemini CLI + MCP.
+Real tools: Claude Code-style built-ins, GitHub Copilot CLI tool surfaces, Goose + MCP, Gemini CLI + MCP.

 Connection shape